pbansal5/zero-shot-colbert-retrieval/README.md

 ```

 Note: The reranked file doesn't store documents in sorted order, thus `--ranking_strategy first-rerank` will dynamically find the top scoring document.

+## Display Results

+We can use the script `summarize_results.py` in order to summarize runs and create graphics.

 ## Acknowledgements